 People of all ages own mutual funds, but ownership is concentrated among individuals in their prime earning and saving years.
-For most of the past decade, the incidence of mutual fund ownership has been greatest among households headed by individuals between the ages of 35 and 64.13 In the most recent survey, a majority of households aged 45 to 54, nearly half of households aged 35 to 44, and half of households aged 55 to 64 owned mutual funds (Figure 3).
-In addition, 34 percent of households younger than 35 and 34 percent of households aged 65 or older owned mutual funds.
-As a result, the majority (nearly twothirds) of households owning mutual funds were headed by individuals between the ages of 35 and 64 in mid-2014 (Figure 4), the age range in which saving and investing traditionally is greatest.^{14, 15} By comparison, among all U.S. households, fewer than six in 10 were headed by individuals in this age group.
+For most of the past decade, the incidence of mutual fund ownership has been greatest among households headed by individuals between the ages of 35 and 64.
+In the most recent survey, a majority of households aged 45 to 54, nearly half of households aged 35 to 44, and nearly half of households aged 55 to 64 owned mutual funds (Figure 3).
+In addition, 32 percent of households younger than 35 and 36 percent of households aged 65 or older owned mutual funds.
+As a result, the majority (64 percent) of households owning mutual funds were headed by individuals between the ages of 35 and 64 in mid-2015 (Figure 4), the age range in which saving and investing traditionally is greatest.
+By comparison, among all U.S. households, fewer than six in 10 were headed by individuals in this age group.

-Mutual Fund Shareholders Typically Have Moderate Household Incomes than that of the typical U.S. household.
-Nine percent of U.S. households owning mutual funds had incomes of less than \$35,000, while 34 percent of all U.S. households earned less than \$35,000.
-Forty percent of households owning mutual funds reported incomes of \$100,000 or more, compared with only 22 percent of U.S. households overall.
+&lt;sup>2 For the complete time series of data from 1994 through 2015, see Figure A3 in the appendix.
+Sources: Investment Company Institute and U.S. Census Bureau owning households tended to be somewhat higher than that of the typical U.S. household.
+Ten percent of U.S. households owning mutual funds had incomes of less than \$35,000, while 33 percent of all U.S. households earned less than \$35,000.
+Forty-five percent of households owning mutual funds reported incomes of \$100,000 or more, compared with only 25 percent of U.S. households overall.

-The majority of U.S. households owning mutual funds had moderate incomes.
-Fifty-six percent of households owning funds in mid-2014 had incomes between \$25,000 and \$99,999 (Figure 5).
-Nevertheless, incomes among mutual fund-owning households tended to be somewhat higher with 18 percent of households with incomes of less than \$50,000 (Figure 6).17 In fact, lower-income households are less likely to have any type of savings.
-The typical household with income less than \$50,000 had \$12,000 in savings and investments, while the typical household with income of \$50,000 or more held \$190,000 in savings and investments.18
+Mutual Fund Shareholders Typically Have Moderate Household Incomes with 19 percent of households with incomes of less than \$50,000 (Figure 6).
+In fact, lower-income households are less likely to have any type of savings.
+The typical household with income less than \$50,000 had \$10,000 in savings and investments, while the typical household with income of \$50,000 or more held \$200,000 in savings and investments.